 Dear Harry and Meghan,

 There are other ways that I can relate to your family’s situation.
 Like you, my family’s money came from royalty.
-My dad was a general manager at Burger King so I also grew up around the glitz and glamour of (paper) crowns, delicious food (Whoppers), and endless activities (playground).
-People will never fully understand those of us who are supported by the crown.
-Now that we’re on the same page, let’s get to it.
+My dad was a general manager at Burger King, so I also grew up around the glitz and glamour of (paper) crowns, delicious food (Whoppers), and endless activities (playground).
+People will never fully understand those who are supported by the crown.
+Now that we’re on the same page let’s get to it.
 After more than 15 years of supporting myself, I can share a few words of wisdom as you begin your pursuit of financial independence.

 I thoroughly enjoyed reading this and the sarcasm that came with it!